RLooney88/GBCC-Connect/firestore_indexes.md

 The following composite indexes need to be created in your Firebase Console to resolve the query errors:

-## 1. Conversations Collection Index
+## 1. Conversations Collection Indexes

+### Conversations by Owner with UpdatedAt Ordering

 **Collection**: `conversations`
 **Fields**: